saifeemustafaq/mentorship/cohort_2/jkavita8935@outlook.com/Internet_of_Things_IoT.md

 | Smart supply chain | Helps you in real time tracking of goods while they are on the road, or getting suppliers to exchange inventory information. |

 ---
+#  IoT gateways :

+- Gateways connect IoT devices to the cloud.
+Data collected from IoT devices moves through a gateway, gets preprocessed at the edge and then gets sent to the cloud.

+- Using IoT gateways prolongs battery life, lowers latency and reduces transmission sizes.
+Gateways also let you connect devices without direct internet access and provide an additional layer of security by protecting data moving in both directions.

+# connect IoT devices to the network :

+The type of connectivity you need depends on the device, its function and its users.
+Typically, the distance that the data must travel—either short-range or long-range—determines the type of IoT connectivity needed.

+# Properties of IoT Devices :

+Some of the essential properties of IoT devices are mention below:

+**1. Sense:** The devices that sense its surrounding environment in the form of temperature, movement, and appearance of things, etc.

+**2. Send and receive data:** IoT devices are able to send and receive the data over the network connection.

+**3. Analyze:** The devices can able to analyze the data that received from the other device over the internet networks.

+**4. Controlled:** IoT devices may control from some endpoint also.
+Otherwise, the IoT devices are themselves communicate with each other endlessly leads to the system failure.

+---

 # IoT protocols :